dbaroncelli/D-KMP-sample/shared/src/commonMain/kotlin/eu/baroncelli/dkmpsample/shared/datalayer/sources/_devicesensors/README.md

-#### you can read data from device sensors
+#### in this folder, you would define datasources related to device sensors
-such as bluetooth, using the Kable library:
+for example: for bluetooth, you can use the Kable library:
 [Kable](https://github.com/JuulLabs/kable)